 DEVELOPER REIMBURSEMENT OR CREDIT FROM TOWN.
-In the event that the Developer has any agreements with the Town of Leeds or any other public entity for reimbursement or credits for any public improvements, and the costs of such improvements also qualify as District Eligible Costs hereunder, and Developer actually requests or receives reimbursement for such District Eligible Costs pursuant to this Agreement, then Developer agrees that it shall either (a) assign to the District the right to reimbursement for such costs from the Town under the Reimbursement Agreement; or (b) upon actual receipt of any such reimbursement or equivalent credit from the Town or other public entity, tender such reimbursement or the value of such credit to the District to the extent it is for District Eligible Costs already reimbursed hereunder; or (c) negotiate with the Town or other public entity to amend the agreement in order to entitle the District to later reimbursement for such sums.
+In the event that the Developer has any agreements with the Town of Leeds, any other public entity, or any private utility (“Reimbursing Entity”) for reimbursement or credits for any improvements, and the costs of such improvements also qualify as District Eligible Costs hereunder, and Developer actually requests or receives reimbursement for such District Eligible Costs pursuant to this Agreement, then Developer agrees that it shall either (a) assign to the District the right to reimbursement for such costs from the Reimbursing Entity under the Reimbursement Agreement; or (b) upon actual receipt of any such reimbursement or equivalent credit from the Reimbursing Entity, tender such reimbursement or the value of such credit to the District to the extent it is for District Eligible Costs already reimbursed hereunder; or (c) negotiate with the Reimbursing Entity to amend the agreement in order to entitle the District to later reimbursement for such sums.
 The parties agree that the intent of this provision is to ensure that Developer is not reimbursed or credited twice for the same improvement costs, and that the District may apply such sums toward other District Eligible Costs or to reduce the District’s bond obligations.
 The parties agree to work together in good faith to take such actions or enter such other contracts or arrangements as may be reasonably necessary to carry out the intent of this provision.

 INDEMNIFICATION; DEFECTS.
-The Developer shall indemnify, defend, and hold harmless the District from all claims, actions, damages, liability (including but not limited to liens or other encumbrances), and expenses, related to the construction of the Public Infrastructure, including but not limited to any warranty claims or other claims by any governmental authority accepting the dedication of the Public Improvements.
-In the event of any defect in any part of the Public Improvements, the Developer will promptly correct such defect at its sole cost, to the satisfaction of the governmental authority to which the improvement is or will be dedicated.
+The Developer shall indemnify, defend, and hold harmless the District from all claims, actions, damages, liability (including but not limited to liens or other encumbrances), and expenses, related to the construction of the Financed Infrastructure, including but not limited to any warranty claims or other claims by any governmental authority or private utility accepting the dedication of the Financed Infrastructure.
+In the event of any defect in any part of the Financed Infrastructure, the Developer will promptly correct such defect at its sole cost, to the satisfaction of the governmental authority or private utility to which the improvement is or will be dedicated.

 COMPLETION GUARANTY.
-The Developer hereby guarantees to the District the completion of the Public Infrastructure listed in Exhibit C, even if the actual cost to construct the Public Infrastructure exceeds the available bond proceeds in unrestricted accounts.
-Developer acknowledges that the Developer is financially invested in the property within the District, and that the construction of the Public Infrastructure will provide a substantial material direct benefit to Developer.
+The Developer hereby guarantees to the District the completion of the Financed Infrastructure listed in Exhibit C, even if the actual cost to construct the Financed Infrastructure exceeds the available bond proceeds in unrestricted accounts.
+Developer acknowledges that the Developer is financially invested in the property within the District, and that the construction of the Financed Infrastructure will provide a substantial material direct benefit to Developer.

 TIME IS OF THE ESSENCE.
 Time is of the essence hereof; provided, however, that if the last day permitted or the date otherwise determined for the performance of any act required or permitted under this Agreement falls on a Saturday, Sunday or legal holiday, the time for performance shall be extended to the next succeeding business day, unless otherwise expressly stated.